-Where can you find a proofreader?
+Where can I find a proofreader?

-Most SfEP pros will charge at least the suggested minimum rates set out above.
+Most CIEP pros will charge at least the suggested minimum rates set out above.
 That’s not to say you can’t get these services a lot cheaper on job bid sites, but be mindful of the quality of the output.
 You tend to get what you pay for.
 And remember the old saying: ‘If you think hiring a professional is expensive, try hiring an amateur.’

 Employed proofreaders versus freelance proofreaders

 Unless you’re producing a lot of content, employing an in-house editorial person probably won’t make financial sense.
 It’s likely to be much cheaper to hire a freelance proofreader as and when you need one.